 2) Nike Roshe One

-It’s been a few years since the Roshe Run set the sale chart on fire.
+It’s been a few years since the Roshe Run set the sale charts on fire.
 The Roshe One is one of the variants based on the simple mesh-and-foam concept of the founding shoe.

 This shoe is as basics as it gets, and oddly enough, that’s what drives most of the Roshe One’s appeal.
-The single block of foam without any outsole rubber makes the Roshe’s design look uncluttered while providing comfort.
+The single block of foam without any outsole rubber makes the Roshe’s design look uncluttered while being comfortable enough for everyday use.

-An all-mesh upper in a two-piece Derby makes the fit functional and the exteriors aesthetically pleasing.
+An all-mesh upper with supportive midfoot panels makes the fit functional and the exteriors aesthetically pleasing.

 3) Nike Tanjun